Register / Login

 ...Don't forget to pack your hat and mittens.
 You might be on safari but we can promise you this - it's mighty chilly at 5am in Africa.

 Meet your ranger and tracker, who, having experienced many grumpy people at such unearthly hours, will come prepared with tea, coffee and freshly baked muffins or scones.
 Having devoured the treats, you’ll head out on a 4X4 safari vehicle.
-Fear not, your fleeting morning lethargy will soon be replaced with a mix of anticipation and enticement - the best game viewing is first thing in the morning.
+Fear not, your morning lethargy will soon be replaced with anticipation - the best game viewing is first thing in the morning.

-Eyes wide and fingers wavering over your shutter button, you’ll spend the next few hours bounding over the grassy sun-drenched terrain.
-In hot pursuit of anything that moves on legs, hooves or slithering scales.
+Eyes wide and finger wavering over your shutter button, you’ll spend the next few hours bounding over the grassy sun-drenched terrain and in hot pursuit of anything that moves on legs, hooves or slithering scales.